Terms to Know

 Prophylaxis:

 • In general, prophylaxis is a method of preventing diseases.
 Prophylaxis (a medicine) is a way of preventing the transmission of STDs shortly after unprotected sexual contact.
-Student Health Services offers prophylaxis for STDs.
-Hospitals offer prophylaxis as well.
 Please see STI/ HIV for more information and resources.

 Emergency Contraception:

 • Emergency contraception is a method of preventing pregnancy after unprotected sex.
 Emergency contraception prevents ovulation from occurring, which subsequently prevents pregnancy.
-EC is different from abortion (please see abortion for more information).
+Emergency contraception is different from abortion (please see below).
 Most forms of emergency contraception can be taken up to five days after unprotected sex, but the effectiveness decreases with time.
 Please see Emergency Contraception (EC) for more information and resources.

-• A medical abortion can be received up until 9 weeks after missed period and it consists of 2 Mifeprex pills, one of which is taken in the health center and the second is taken at home.
-The abortion will happen at home and the individual should return to the health center within a week for a follow-up appointment.
-A medical abortion costs $200.
+• A medical abortion can be received up to 10 weeks after a missed period and it consists of a series of pills, the first of which (Mifepristone) is taken in the health center and the second set (Misoprostol) is taken at home.

 • Please see Abortion Care for more information and resources.